 The co-PIs oversee the implementation of the Duke UCEM and serve as chief advocates for the project.
 They work with the administrative oversight team, the advisory committee, faculty champions, and the chairs and directors of graduate studies in the nine UCEM departments to successfully carry out the UCEM’s mission.
 They also coordinate all communications with the Sloan Foundation regarding the UCEM.

-Kornbluth received a B.A. in Political Science from Williams College in 1982 and in 1984 a B.S. in Genetics from Cambridge University, England, where she was a Herchel Smith Scholar at Emmanuel College.
+Kornbluth received a B.A. in Political Science from Williams College in 1982 and a B.S. in Genetics from Cambridge University, England in 1984 where she was a Herchel Smith Scholar at Emmanuel College.
 She received her Ph.D. from The Rockefeller University in 1989 in Molecular Oncology and went on to postdoctoral training at the University of California, San Diego.
 She joined the Duke faculty in 1994 and is currently the Jo Rae Wright University Professor.

-Ravi Bellamkonda is the Vinik Dean of the Pratt School of Engineering at Duke University.
+Ravi V. Bellamkonda is the Vinik Dean of the Pratt School of Engineering at Duke University.
 He is committed to fostering transformative research and pedagogical innovation as well as programs that create an entrepreneurial mindset amongst faculty and students.
+His current research explores the interplay of biomaterials and the nervous system for neural interfaces, nerve repair and brain tumor therapy.

-A trained bioengineer and neuroscientist, Dean Bellamkonda holds an undergraduate degree in biomedical engineering.
+A bioengineer and neuroscientist, Bellamkonda holds an undergraduate degree in biomedical engineering.
 His graduate training at Brown University was in biomaterials and medical science (with Patrick Aebischer), and his post-doctoral training at Massachusetts Institute of Technology focused on the molecular mechanisms of axon guidance and neural development (with Jerry Schneider and Sonal Jhaveri).
-His research explores the interplay of biomaterials and the nervous system for neural interfaces, nerve repair and brain tumor therapy.

-Bellamkonda’s numerous awards include the Clemson Award for Applied Research from the Society for Biomaterials, EUREKA award from National Cancer Institute (National Institutes of Health), CAREER award from the National Science Foundation, and Best Professor Award from the Georgia Tech Biomedical Engineering student body.
+Bellamkonda’s numerous awards include the Clemson Award for Applied Research from the Society for Biomaterials, EUREKA award from National Cancer Institute (National Institutes of Health), CAREER award from the National Science Foundation and Best Professor Award from the Georgia Tech Biomedical Engineering student body.